In this article

 rails QuickBite

-You'll see a bit out output scroll past as Rails builds a basic project for you.
-Let's run that Rails app and see what we get.
+You'll see a bit of output scroll past as Rails generates the project skeleton.
+Let's fire it up and see what we've got:

 cd QuickBite